9/2018 – Terracrete blocks provide permeable storm water control

 The blocks meeting up with a channel crossing.

-The blocks meeting up with a concrete crossing.
+The blocks meeting up with a channel crossing

 The unlined section of the main channel was designed to accommodate a 1:100 year flood (50.2m³/s) whereas the lined section can accommodate a 1:5 (18m³/s) year flood.
 The deployment of the Terracrete blocks and mini gabion dams, which were built into the downstream section of channel 1, reduce flow-rates and allow the SUDS system to better filtrate any runoff.
 The other major component of the system is a large attenuation pond which was excavated at the bottom end of channel 1.